ThatKidd17/IASC-2P02/README.md

-#hello world

 this is the readme file for my IASC 2P02 web portfolio

-I MADE A CHANGE
+By: Ryan Kidd

 ## Blog Post
-first sentence of blog post goes here...[continue reading](Blog)
+I am a student in the IASC program, this is the blog post that I created relating to Moretti and Druckers ideas and thoughts...[continue reading](Blog)